fpozzobon/webstomp-obs/README.md

 ## Example

-`npm run example` will open examples in browser and try to connect to [RabbitMQ Web-Stomp](https://www.rabbitmq.com/web-stomp.html) default Web Sockets url.
+Go into example folder, `npm run example` will open examples in browser and try to connect to [RabbitMQ Web-Stomp](https://www.rabbitmq.com/web-stomp.html) default Web Sockets url.

 ## Use